 I have been ridiculously excited to share this interview with you, because again, this woman is next-level-amazing and I know that you will find so much inspiration reading through her answers.
 But, not only that, you will feel empowered.
 I’ve said this time and time again, but all I ever wanted from this space was to open the channels of conversation, strip back the bull*!%t and create a space where women inspire each other by being their true, vulnerable, open-book selves to serve as a point of reference that we are all the same.
 And my God, Claire is a prime example of this.
 As you will discover, her interview is incredibly sincere and unreserved, and truly holds the power to be impactful.

 I am lucky enough to call this beauty a very dear friend – funnily enough (and very on point with For, She Is You) upon meeting we literally cemented our bond over our mutual anxiety.
 True story.
 The backstory is that prior to meeting, Claire and I share two BFF’s and after hearing about each other for so long, the stars aligned and we were both in the same place at the same time and finally got to meet.
 I’ll be completely honest, I was so nervous at first for a few reasons a) that is just me, anyone that knows me knows my level of self confidence is usually below par and insecurities above par so I am known to get nervous meeting new people b) because I was legitimately fearful incase she didn’t like me due to the fact that we share two mutual BFF’s who are two of the most important people in my life and had told me so much about her and vice versa c) because, comparison-itis; from afar she was so beautiful, confident and self assured.
 However, within a nano second of being introduced, receiving the warmest hug and feeling that instant warmth exude from this incredible human, all of my nerves subsided and we clicked.
 I couldn’t believe how sweet she was, I’m not even exaggerating a little that Claire has an aura of sweetness.
 Somehow the conversation led us to anxiety and it was like listening to someone talk about me, my thoughts and experiences and vice versa… we ended up really bonding over the fact that we both struggle with anxiety, and in particular, (& freakily enough) the same type of anxiety.
 Just chatting with her about it made me feel so much less alone and quite honestly, less weird, knowing that the things I go through and get anxiety around aren’t unique to me, someone that understood exactly.
 It was then, that I knew we were kindred spirits and we were destined to become dear friends.
-Claire inspires me and I know without a shadow of a doubt that you will take away a little (well let’s be real, a lot of) inspiration from all this beauty has to share below.
+Claire inspires me and I know without a shadow of a doubt that you will take away a little (well let’s be real, a lot of) inspiration from all she has to share.

 There are so many qualities that make Claire shine bright.
 I mean, not only is she ridiculously stunning on the outside, but she literally has sunshine oozing from her pores.
 Claire is one of those incredible women that you walk away from feeling warm.
 It’s impossible not to.
-It’s her sweet, endearing, beautiful energy; it quite literally radiates from her, it’s magic.
+It’s her sweet, endearing, beautiful energy; it quite literally radiates from her.
 And hand-in-hand with her aforementioned sweetness, comes unconditional kindness.
 I swear this lady has a heart that just continues to grow.
 Without even trying, Claire has this unique ability to make you feel good… which by golly is a freaking amazing characteristic to have.
 And she knows how to put together a damn good cheese platter, so there’s that.

 Claire is so kind, compassionate and supportive that she is all round friend / human goals.
 She is a body positive advocate and shares why what is on the inside is so much more important than what’s on the outside.
 She’s alllllll for self love and knowing that you are enough… And she is living proof that if you believe in yourself, work hard and never give up…you can achieve your dreams and make whatever it is you want happen.
 And I mean, she is pure kindness so she’s got that covered.

 Claire’s interview is refreshingly real and she has no qualms telling you about her insecurities, struggles she has had along the way and things about herself she wants to work on.
-She is so beautiful inside and out but will be the first to tell you she has her own shit going on.
+She will be the first to tell you she has her own shit going on.
 And she does this because she wants girls to feel a little less alone.
 And she very genuinely does.
 (If you haven’t already, head to Instagram and see this post I shared from Claire, it is so refreshingly real and heart-warming and cements everything I have just said).
 So, if you’re reading this and feeling down, or alone, please know that you’re absolutely not.
-By the end of Claire’s beautiful interview you will learn a few things.
+By the end of Claire’s interview you will learn a few things.
 Namely that we are in fact all the same, and the incredible women you look up to and think have the perfect (life / career / hair / body / romance…insert whatever ‘that perfect thing’ is here) are made up of the same thoughts, feelings and emotions as you, they have their hang ups, insecurities and stress just like you do.
 Claire will remind you via her wisdom and experience that you just have to be you.
 Sweet, beautiful, wonderful YOU.
 We all have moments of feeling unworthy and can be the president of our own worst critics club.
 But take note of WE ALL, because, we alllll experience this, no one is immune to experiencing these feelings or picking ourselves apart.
 The comparisons need to stop, the unkindness to ourselves needs to stop.
 Claire will also restore your faith in kindness and the tremendous power that accompanies it.
 I loveeeee that she highlights the fact kindness can be something small, yet have such a remarkable impact on the person on the receiving end.
 Take from it whatever you need and whether it’s a reminder that we all have our insecurities and hang ups, or that there are always setbacks and failures on the path to success or whether it inspires you to go out today and be extra kind.
 There is so much goodness here to soak up.
 May I add that Claire’s mum is also a guru of wise advice and Claire shares some beauties from her that may end up being your personal mantras, as they have mine.

 You will also be reminded that anxiety strikes for so many of us, there’s no rhyme or reason and no one is really ever immune.
 You will be inspired to lift each other up, be vulnerable and to be kind alwayssss – because, again, kind gestures can have more of an impact than you know.
 It’s okay to be vulnerable, in fact, it’s more than okay…it’s NECESSARY.
 It’s part of growth and just be gentle with yourself.
 Some of us are born worriers, but we’re also born warriors and we will get through it.
 And it’s things like this, opening up the lines of communication and sharing our stories and experiences with one another that is going to make it a lot easier and make us all feel a lot less alone.

 I have to tell you, I struggled so much with this intro because it’s the first time I’ve interviewed and had to write it for a friend.
 I hope it has done the interview justice, I hope it has primed you with excitement to get stuck in, but, above all, Claire my love… I hope that you read this and know how incredibly special (& just how loved) you are.
 I hope, if only for a moment, you have seen yourself through my eyes.
 Because, when I see you, I genuinely see someone that has the most pure heart and shines with so much goodness that she literally has sunbeams radiating from her soul.
-Someone who is incredibly kind, incredibly sweet, incredibly supportive…and incredibly bloody funny.
+Someone who is incredibly kind, sweet, supportive…and bloody funny.
 Thank you for having the biggest heart.
 Thank you for so openly sharing a part of you that I am lucky enough to know, with anyone who lays their eyes over your interview with the hope of making others feel less alone.
 Thank you for the unconditional love, kindness and support you show us, whenever we need it.
 You are pure goodness and you don’t even know what a beautiful impact you have on those around you.
-That is most definitely part of your magic, beauty.
+That is most definitely part of your magic.
 Claire is the entire package when it comes to amazing-ness: so use Claire as an example, as encouragement to be the best version of yourself and always lead with kindness … For, She Is You

 CLAIRE HOLT // ACTRESS